 DMP works in close coordination with the Windows MPIO framework to participate in the I/O processing and monitoring.
-DMP performs various operations such as
+DMP performs various operations such as error handling, path verification/failover, SCSI reservation/release, and statistics collection.

 In case of an I/O error on a path, DMP determines if the I/O should be retried after a certain interval on the same path or the path should be invalidated for further I/O processing.
 It then decides which alternate path should be picked up for I/O in case of a fatal error on the previous path.